Care of the Elderly MSc

 This course will be running in March 2020

-On successful completion of this course, you will receive an MSc in Care of the Elderly from the University of Wales Trinity Saint David
+On successful completion of this course, you will receive a Care of the Elderly MSc from the University of Wales Trinity Saint David.

-The MSc in Care of the Elderly runs over two calendar years and consists of 120 credits achieved from the postgraduate diploma course, followed by a 60 credit professional project.
+The Care of the Elderly MSc course runs over two calendar years and consists of 120 credits achieved from the postgraduate diploma course, followed by a 60 credit professional project.

 The course aims to provide an advanced study of issues in caring for older people, developing positive and critical attitudes towards key areas in the context of caring for older people.
 In addition, you will be able to apply your newfound knowledge and understanding of care for the elderly to complex or difficult issues, both systematically and creatively, ultimately improving the care for older people.